 The observatory sees us all as skywatchers.
 And what we learn can affect how we see the world.
 A visit to Griffith Observatory will literally open your eyes to new ways of seeing life.

+🎭 5.
 Hollywood Walk of Fame

-By Alex from Get Out with Kids
+Recommended by Alex from Get Out with Kids.

-Anyone can nominate someone from one of these categories, but the star must agree and pay a fee of $50,000 to have their star created, laid and maintained!
+Anyone can nominate someone from one of these categories, but the star must agree and pay a fee of $50,000 to have their star created, laid, and maintained!
 And, a celebrity can have more than one star on the Walk of Fame!